hfAdjei/hakeem/README.md

  </p>

 ---
- From the streets of Accra Ghana, is a storyteller who is excited to dive into the software development journey and is passionate about finding creative solution to everyday problems.
+ From the streets of Accra Ghana, is a storyteller who is excited to dive into the software development journey and is passionate about finding creative solutions to everyday problems.
  I am a creative writer, UI/UX designer and junior dev who seeks to translate ideas and learn through open-source projects.
  On most days, I write at [afdtechtalk](afd-techtalk.com) and [@namijiwrites](https://medium.com/@namijiwrites).
  Outside coding I enjoy cooking, daydreaming stories I hope to publish as novels, and also geek about podcasts, photography, illustration and anime.